With 24 Hours of Daylight, This State Throws the Ultimate Summer Solstice Party

-Norway isn’t the only Land of the Midnight Sun; Alaska also gets in on the nickname, and they celebrate the solstice across the state.
-In Anchorage some partake in the Solstice Festival downtown, others run the Midnight Sun Half Marathon or hike for the views and festivities on picturesque Flattop Mountain, in Chugach State Park.
+Norway isn’t the only Land of the Midnight Sun; Alaska also gets in on the nickname, and they take advantage of the extra rays all across the state.
+In Anchorage, there's the Solstice Festival and the Midnight Sun Half Marathon on June 18, and a music festival running all weekend.
+Or you can just hike up Chugach State Park's picturesque Flattop Mountain to take in the views and festivities.

-In Fairbanks this weekend, there’s a Midnight Sun Run, and the Midnight Sun Festival with pony rides, gold panning, and break dancing.
-Here the sun dips below the horizon at around 12:48 a.m., rising shortly after at 2:48, with a rosy glow of twilight in between.
-And for the past 114 years, Fairbanks has been marking the occasion with the Midnight Sun baseball game, one of the most famous games of baseball in the world.
+In Fairbanks, they've got a Midnight Sun Run and a Midnight Sun Festival, both on June 18, this time with pony rides, gold-panning, and break dancing.
+Here, the sun dips below the horizon at around 12:48 am, rising shortly after at 2:48, with a rosy glow of twilight in between.
+And for the past 116 years, they've also been marking the occasion with the Midnight Sun baseball game, one of the most famous games of baseball played in the entire world.

 Picture it: It’s the turn of the century in Fairbanks, a former trading post incorporated just three years earlier, with a population of miners who trekked up north in search of gold.
 In the isolated town, only reachable by boat, there’s nothing to do—and the longest day of the year is more like the day that never ends.

-Every year 3,500 to 5,000 spectators gather to watch the game at Growden Park, with its wooden walls, salvaged box seats and artificial grass infield.
-With hot dogs for sale and, because it’s Alaska, raffles with ATVs as prizes, it’s steeped in Americana—though its origin dates 52 years before Alaska even became a state, three years after the first World Series.
+Every year, 3,500 to 5,000 spectators gather to watch the game on June 21 (or thereabouts) at Growden Park, with its wooden walls, salvaged box seats, and artificial grass infield.
+With hot dogs for sale and, because it’s Alaska, raffles with ATVs as prizes, it’s steeped in Americana—though its origin dates 52 years before Alaska even became a state, and just three years after the first-ever World Series.

-The Alaska Goldpanners assumed hosting duties in 1960.
-The northernmost baseball team in the world, they’ve cultivated some heavy-hitting collegiate talent, sending over 200 players to the majors including Dave Winfield and Barry Bonds.
-Rivals for the Midnight Sun game have come from as far as Taiwan, in 1984, and Japan, in 1967, where crowds topped out at 5,200.
-(The Taiwanese coach apparently couldn’t understand why the game had to be played without the aid of electric lights, even on a cloudy night when it was difficult for the players to see.
-The answer really is just “because.”
-Also rumor has it the lights don’t even work.)
+The Alaska Goldpanners assumed hosting duties back in 1960.
+The northernmost baseball team in the world, they’ve cultivated some heavy-hitting collegiate talent, sending over 200 players to the Major Leagues including Dave Winfield and Barry Bonds.
+Rivals for the Midnight Sun game have come from as far as Taiwan, in 1984, and Japan, in 1967, when crowds topped out at 5,200.
+(The Taiwanese coach apparently couldn’t understand why the game had to be played without electric lights, especially on a cloudy night when it was difficult for the players to see.
+The answer?
+“Because."
+Not to mention that rumor has it the lights don’t even work.)